 If you are looking for a little bit of paradise and a great place to work, read on.
-Sun City Summerlin is one of the nation's premier adult communities and home to residents from all parts of the United States.
-It is an age-restricted community within the City of Las Vegas which in turn is part of Clark County.
-Its developer was the Del Webb Corporation and it began building homes in 1990.
+Sun City Summerlin (SCS) is one of the nation's premier adult communities and home to residents from all parts of the United States.
+SCS is a Del Webb age-restricted community in the City of Las Vegas.
+The first residents came in 1989.

-But Sun City Summerlin (SCS) it is much more than that.
-The community has a population of approximately 12,100 who live in 7,800+ homes.
-The Association's budget is \$14 million with reserves of \$13 million.
+But Sun City Summerlin (SCS) is much more than that.
+The community has a population of approximately 12,100 who live in 7,781 homes.
+The Association's budget is \$15.5 million with reserves of \$15.1 million.
 It is in many ways more akin to a small to medium size city than a homeowners association.

 Located minutes from downtown Las Vegas and the Las Vegas Strip, the community is adjacent to the Spring Mountain Range at altitudes between 2,500 to 3,500 feet above sea level.
-Its more than 7,800 homes include single family, garden villa and patio homes.
+Its 7,781 homes homes include single family, garden villa and patio homes.
 Their prices range from \$160,000 (for a small duplex) to nearly \$1,000,000.
-A nice home with 1,250 square feet will probably sell for between \$250,000 and \$300,000.
+A nice home with 1,250 square feet will probably sell for between \$270,000 and \$320,000.

-The Association manages an extensive collection of recreation facilities.
-These include three premier, Billy Casper, 18-hole golf courses.
+The Association manages an extensive collection of recreation facilities, including three premier, Billy Casper, 18-hole golf courses.
 Highland Falls Golf Course is a championship level course and was recently ranked as the top course in Clark County (out of some 50+ courses).
 The Palm Valley Course is flatter but also championship level.
-Eagle Crest is also excellent but an executive course composed of par 3 and 4 holes.
+Eagle Crest is an executive course composed of par 3 and 4 holes.

 The Association's other facilities include four wonderful community centers.
-While not every center has every activity, the facilities include indoor and outdoor swimming pools, fitness centers, tennis courts (14 courts at three locations, some of which are lighted), billiards, bocce courts, horseshoe pits, miniature golf, paddle tennis courts, picnic areas, ping pong, racquetball court, shuffleboard courts, a softball diamond, spas, table tennis, and walking tracks).
-Each community center includes meeting rooms for the community's 81 clubs.
+While not every center has every activity, the facilities include indoor and outdoor swimming pools, fitness centers, tennis courts (12 courts at three locations, some of which are lighted), billiards, bocce courts, horseshoe pits, miniature golf, 10 pickleball courts, picnic areas, ping pong, racquetball court, shuffleboard courts, a softball field, spas, table tennis, and walking tracks.
+Each community center includes meeting rooms for the community's approximately 79 clubs.
 SCS also has a beautiful 312-seat theater where the residents can get quality entertainment at a very reasonable price.
-Event tickets are often in the \$10 to \$15 range.
-SCS's facilities also include three dining facilities: the Tavern at the Falls, the Five Star Tavern and Summit Room snack bar.
+Event tickets are often in the \$20 range.
+SCS's facilities also include three dining facilities: the Tavern at the Falls, the Five Star Tavern (leased out operation) and Summit Room snack bar.

 Unlike many of today's developments, Sun City Summerlin is not a gated community and the City is responsible for its roads and public safety.
-SCS does, however, have a very active Citizens on Patrol group and it seems to be very effective.
+SCS has a very active Security Patrol group that is very effective.
 Crime is minimal inside the development.

-Within the development (and accessible by golf cart) are numerous shopping opportunities (including groceries), restaurants, and various services (doctors, attorneys, dry cleaning, travel agencies, banks and so on).
+Within the development (and accessible by golf cart) are numerous shopping facilities (including groceries), restaurants, and various services (doctors, attorneys, dry cleaning, travel agencies, banks and so on).
 These are contained in six plazas.
 In other words, you really don't have to go anywhere else to meet most of your needs.